Code-Institute-Submissions/Pretro-MS3_Travelbook_AprResub/README.md

 12. Press the "Deploy Branch" button.

 ### __Forking the GitHub Repository__

 By forking the GitHub Repository we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following steps...

-Log in to GitHub and find the GitHub Repository
++ Log into your GitHub account.

++ Search for the repository you want to create a fork, in the search section at the top left of the screen.

-At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
++ Once chosen, just above the "Settings" tab on the menu, at the top right of the screen, locate the "Fork" Button.

++ Press the "Fork" button.

-You should now have a copy of the original repository in your GitHub account.
++ You should now have a copy of the original repository in your GitHub account.

 ### __Local Deployment__